 Okay.

-So he said to me on originalist justices, I know he made the original comment about Canadian health care, but in at least ten interviews, he said he supports health care savings accounts with me in repealing Obamacare.
+So he said to me on originalist justices, I know he made the original comment about Canadian health care, but in at least 10 interviews, he said he supports health care savings accounts with me in repealing Obamacare.

-And he's actually and he's gonna build the wall.
+And he's going to build the wall.

-We know where he stands on immigration, and he'll send education back to the States.
+We know where he stands on immigration.

-And he has said to me at least ten times that he will move America towards energy independence immediately, and he wants to get to a balanced budget because we can't keep robbing our kids.
+And he has said to me at least 10 times that he will move America towards energy independence immediately.

 I want to hear him talk more about federalism.